digitalreform/ptimer/README.md

 ptimer is a simple online timer for the Pomodoro Technique to be used by coders/developers.

-Simply open the page, click Start and the timer will start counting down.
+Simply open the page or ptimer.html file, click Start and the timer will start counting down.
 You will be notified when to take a five minute break.
 After the break you will be notified to start working again.
 After three 25 minute coding intervals, it is recommended to take a longer 15 min break.
 When you come back just click Reset or Reload the page and start again